-- Never turn the main switch to "START" - Do not keep the starter motor turning for more than 5 seconds.
+Never turn the main switch to "START" (start) while the engine is running. • Do not keep the starter motor turning for more than 5 seconds.
 If the starter motor is turned continuously for more than 5 seconds, the battery will be quickly discharged, thus making it impossible to start the engine.
 The starter can also be damaged.
 If the engine will not start after 5 seconds of cranking, return the main switch to "ON" (on), wait 10 seconds, then crank the engine again.